Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Starter-Module-Basic.md

 - `subscription_id_connectivity`: The identifier of the Connectivity Subscription.
 - `subscription_id_identity`: The identifier of the Identity Subscription.
 - `subscription_id_management`: The identifier of the Management Subscription.
-- `root_id`: The root id is the identity for the root managment group and a prefix applied to all management group identities.
+- `root_id`: The root id is the identity for the root management group and a prefix applied to all management group identities.
 - `root_name`: The display name for the root management group.